Bridgei2i/strided_inference/README.md

 ## 3. Example
+We ran OpenCV's DNN module's object detection using our library to see the difference in the result.
+Please re-run the code in [**Trying strided inference.ipynb**](https://github.com/Bridgei2i/strided_inference/blob/master/example/Trying strided inference.ipynb) to get similar results.

 Below we can see results of using OpenCV’s DNN module’s ssd_mobilenet network object detection with and without strided inference:

 ### Figure  1: Stock image(5306 x 2985) of a substation with a big crowd